meroxa/cli/docs/cmd/www/meroxa-apps-run.md

 ### Synopsis

-meroxa apps run will build your app locally to then run it locally on --path.
+meroxa apps run will build your app locally to then run it locally in --path.

 ```
 meroxa apps run [flags]